tradle/cloudpal/README.md

 This segment of the market does not exist yet, closest to it being the VPS.
 VPS business existed since 1990s but its target audience was always the techically savvy.
 Personal Cloud is for the mass consumer.

 ## Goals of the Personal Cloud
-1. People became a product of Facebook, Google and other SaaS app providers.
-Our goal is to restore the Internet to the conditions when apps do not own us and our data.
+1. People became not just users but the product to get monetized by Facebook, Google and other SaaS app providers.
+Our goal is to restore the Internet to the conditions when app companies did not own our data and did not know how we chose to use their apps.
-2. We are live in a increasingly multi-device world, with mobile, tablets, PCs, vehicle and home automation computing devices coming online at a rapid pace.
-We need a personal operating system to manage those devices, put them on one virtual secure network, while logging into it from many places, to exchange data securely between our devices and to run AI and classic algorithms on them, adjusting well to the capabilities.
+2. We live in an increasingly multi-device world, with mobile, tablets, PCs, vehicle and home automation computing devices coming online at a rapid pace.
+We need a personal operating system to manage those devices.
+To make things easier for us this personal OS can create one virtual secure network, with all devices logging into it from many places.
+This allows to exchange data securely between our devices.
 Cloud is one of such devices, with specific capabilities that enahnce operations of other personal devices.
 Cloud

 Personal Cloud comes with 3 major components: network, compute and data virtualization